-Alaris' subsidiaries provide cash financing to private companies at an agreed-upon valuation in exchange for a pre-determined Distribution from such private companies.
-We receive our Distributions monthly or quarterly but determine the amount 12 months in advance and adjust the Distributions each year based upon a mutually agreed "top-line" financial performance measure of a Partner (for example, the percentage change in gross revenues, gross profit, same-store sales, same clinic sales or same customer net sales).
-In keeping with our business objective of generating predictable and stable cash flows, adjustments to our Distributions are based only on organic growth or organic decline of a particular Partner.
-As such, we do not factor any growth or decline in a Partner from acquisitions, greenfield (new) locations/divisions or closures of existing locations when our agreements are based on a "same location" basis into such adjustment for a specified period of time (typically, 12-24 months), following which it is considered a normalized/organic part of the business.
+Alaris' subsidiaries invest in private companies at an agreed-upon valuation in exchange for a pre-determined Distribution from such private companies.
+We receive our Distributions monthly or quarterly but determine the amount 12 months in advance and adjust the Distributions each year based on a mutually agreed "top-line" financial performance measure of a Partner like the percentage change in gross revenues, gross profit, same-store sales, same clinic sales or same customer net sales (other than BCC, which has a fixed distribution in exchange for a share of the common equity upside).
+In line with our business objective of generating predictable and stable cash flows, adjustments to our Distributions relate only to organic growth or organic decline of a particular Partner.
+As such, we do not factor any growth or decline in a Partner from acquisitions, greenfield (new) locations/divisions or closures of existing locations when our agreements are based on a "same location" basis into such adjustment for a specified period (typically, 12-24 months), following which it is considered a normalized/organic part of the business.

-Our Distributions rank in priority to each Partner's common equity in the payment of for most of our Partners in a liquidation or third party.
-In addition, Partners generally pay our Distribution out of pre-tax earnings, making the after-tax cost of our financing attractive to our Partners by reducing the taxable income of the remaining equity owners.
-Our financed capital is characterized as equity (with the exception of a portion of our investment in GWM and Amur) and, as a result, we do not require a principal repayment or return of capital, which allows Partner ownership to focus on long-term objectives rather than the short-term objectives it may have otherwise had to focus on with financing from a traditional equity sponsor.
+Our Distributions rank in priority to each Partner's common equity in the payment and for most of our Partners in a liquidation or third party sale.
+In addition, Partners generally pay our Distribution out of pre-tax earnings, making the after-tax cost of our investment attractive to our Partners by reducing the taxable income of the remaining equity owners.
+Our capital is characterized as equity (except for a portion of our investment in GWM and Amur) and, as a result, we do not require a principal repayment or return of capital, which allows Partner ownership to focus on long-term objectives rather than short-term which may decrease stakeholder value.